mihhail-lapushkin/grunt-css-url-embed/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

-URL's are encoded with [datauri](https://github.com/heldr/datauri).
 Both image and font URL's are supported.
 Web URL's are not supported ATM.

 ### Options